In order to troubleshoot an installation

 failed) you will find a log file named

-msi*.log in %temp% (just enter %temp% in the
+msi*.log in %temp% (just enter %temp% in a

 to the current Temp directory).
 It should be